AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/presentacion_taller/presentacion.md

-# PhD project: "Lightening the Evolutionary History of Lowland Birds of the Tehuantepec Isthmus by Integrating Genomic, Ecological, and Biogeographic Information".
+# PhD project: "The evolutionary history of the birds of the lowlands of the Tehuantepec isthmus seen from the integration of genomics, ecology and biogeography".

 ##### For approaching the historical processes that have determined the distribution of the lineages of lowland birds with no apparent physical barrier to genetic flow.

 **Research questions:**
-##### 1) Is there spatial and temporal congruence between the elements that have led to the diversification of lowland birds in the IT?
+##### 1) Are the factors that have caused the differentiation of lowland birds in the TI spatially and temporally congruent?
 ##### 2) What is the current genetic dynamics of the contact areas between the populations of these species?

 **Main objectives:**